Source code for production_configuration.derive_production_statistics

 __all__ = ["ProductionStatisticsDerivator"]

 [docs] def derive_statistics(self, return_sum: bool = True) -> u.Quantity: """ Derive the production statistics based on statistical error metrics.
 Parameters ---------- return_sum : bool, optional If True, returns the sum of production statistics for the entire set of MC events.
 If False, returns the production statistics for each grid point along the energy axis.
 Default is True.
 Returns ------- u.Quantity If 'return_sum' is True, returns the total derived production statistics as a u.Quantity.
-If 'return_sum' is False, returns an array of production statistics along the energy axis as a u.Quantity. """ scaling_factor = self._compute_scaling_factor() base_events = self._number_of_simulated_events() if return_sum: return np.sum(base_events * scaling_factor) return base_events * scaling_factor
+If 'return_sum' is False, returns an array of production statistics along the energy axis as a u.Quantity. """ scaling_factors = self._compute_scaling_factor() base_events = self._number_of_simulated_events() # currently we use the maximum of the scaling factors to scale the events.
+This is a soft # requirement if we want to keep the power law shape of the production statistics. scaled_events = base_events * np.max(scaling_factors) if return_sum: return np.sum(scaled_events) return scaled_events